VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Preliminaries

-One of the advantages of AI-native receivers is providing lower BER compared to the traditional receivers.
-Authors in~\cite{deeprx,ni-white-deeprx} show superior performance of DeepRx in terms of BER compared to the traditional non-NN receiver, however, only limited training/test configurations are studied.
-Various cases where the training and test sets might differ in terms of channel profiles, speeds, etc., are not considered in~\cite{deeprx}.
-In the real world, training the AI-native receiver on all possible wireless channels is not possible due to practical limitations.
-Therefore, the trained AI-native receiver might be deployed in completely new settings where any or all the wireless channel properties are different.
-In this case, DeepRx (or any general AI-native wireless receiver) might fail to outperform the traditional receiver.

-In this subsection, we attempt to identify corner cases where DeepRx BER increases above the traditional receiver BER, and refer to them as ``performance drop cases''.
+The superior BER performance of DeepRx compared to the traditional receiver is previously evaluated in the original paper by Nokia Bell Labs~\cite{deeprx}.
+National Instruments also shows DeepRx BER comparisons against the traditional receiver in a real-time system prototype built using their universal software radio peripherals (USRPs)~\cite{ni-white-deeprx}.
+However, in both works the training and test datasets have the same configurations.
+Here, we attempt to identify corner cases where DeepRx BER increases above the traditional receiver BER (a.k.a., \emph{performance drop cases}).
 While we limit our studies to DeepRx as a widely used 5G receiver, our core method can be deployed to any general AI-native receiver.